-With over 10 trips to Disney World in the last three years I’ve become an expert at how to save on Disney World resorts.
+With over 10 trips to Disney World in the last three years I’ve become an expert at how to save money on Disney World resorts.
 I’ve shared whether to book Disney World resorts on or off site and let you know which Disney World hotels I don’t recommend but realized we never talked about the actual booking process.
 Booking Disney World hotels is a very different process than what most of us are used to- and the best way to book Disney World hotels is not the same as the best way to book almost any other hotel you book.

 How is Disney World Hotel Different?